- 1 What is migraine?

 - Neurogenic origin: According to this theory, patients suffering from migraine are due to overexcitation of the cerebral cortex.

-- Vascular origin: According to this theory, changes in the vasodilation of the cranial arteries are responsible for both the phenomenon of aurea, and the pain caused by migraine.
+- Vascular origin: According to this theory, changes in the vasodilation of the cranial arteries are responsible for both the phenomenon of aura, and the pain caused by migraine.
 So that the blood can easily access the cranial blood vessels, the brain produces the release of the neuropeptides that act on the muscles of the blood vessels.
-Some neuropeptides constrict the blood vessels and can produce the known aurea; others relax them by dilating them, which facilitates the greater blood supply that could be responsible for migraine attacks.
+Some neuropeptides constrict the blood vessels and can produce the known aura; others relax them by dilating them, which facilitates the greater blood supply that could be responsible for migraine attacks.

 - Lack of serotonin: According to some experts, the lack of serotonin is one of the main factors that prevents blood vessels from contracting or expanding normally.
 Others claim that serotonin is responsible for the constriction of blood vessels.
 This leads to a decrease in the amount of blood to the brain.
 Subsequently, a rebound effect occurs, whereby the blood vessels dilate and more blood reaches the area needed.
 This excessive flow of blood exerts pressure on the nerves that produce the release of substance P that causes the pain of migraine.